 - Medicare prescription drug coverage became available in 2006 to everyone with Medicare.
 You can get this coverage if you join a Medicare Prescription Drug Plan or join a Medicare Advantage Plan (like an HMO or PPO) that offers prescription drug coverage.
 All Medicare drug plans provide at least a standard level of coverage set by Medicare.
-Some plans may also offer more coverage for a higher monthly premium. - UCC has determined that the prescription drug coverage offered by each of the MAP Plus Plans and the MSP is, on average for all plan participants, expected to pay out as much as standard Medicare prescription drug coverage pays and is therefore considered Creditable Coverage.
+Some plans may also offer more coverage for a higher monthly premium. - The Dow Chemical Company has determined that the prescription drug coverage offered by the Retiree MAP Plus Plans is on average for all plan participants, expected to pay out as much as standard Medicare prescription drug coverage pays and is therefore considered Creditable Coverage.
 Because your existing coverage is Creditable Coverage, you can keep this coverage and not pay a higher premium (a penalty) if you later decide to join a Medicare drug plan.